 Don’t be afraid of the word educational, because this date idea involves learning how to dramatically up your drink-making skills while, you guessed it, drinking.
 The Archie Rose Distillery in Rosebery not only makes some of Australia’s finest spirits, but it’s also home to a cosy bar that hosts masterclasses perfect for a night out.
 Whatever your poison, the award-winning distillers have a booze-filled session ready to help you better understand the depths of making your favourite drinks.

-Sign up for a blend your own gin ($115pp) or whiskey ($125pp) class for a history of spirit-making at Archie Rose and a guided blending session where you’ll make 2 x 200ml bottles of your very own concoction to take home.
-If you’re more inclined toward the shaken or stirred variety of drinks, than book in for the cocktail masterclass ($179pp) where you’ll be taught how to make three classic cocktails (that means plenty of tasting as you go) and take home a 200ml Archie Rose tasting set.
-In need of a quick bite to eat after all that educational drinking?
-Well lucky for you, Gelato Messina and Ricos Tacos Truck (Thursday – Sunday) are both around the corner.
+Sign up for a blend-your-own gin ($119pp) or whiskey ($129pp) class for a history of spirit-making at Archie Rose and a guided blending session where you’ll make 2 x 200ml bottles of your very own concoction to take home.
+If you’re more inclined toward the shaken or stirred variety of drinks, then book in for the cocktail masterclass ($179pp) where you’ll be taught how to make three classic cocktails (that means plenty of tasting as you go) and take home a 200ml Archie Rose tasting set.

 Away from the usual bar and restaurant spots of the typical date, let’s escape the city for a more adventurous day out.
 If you didn’t already know, just under an hour's drive south of the CBD lies the magnificent Royal National Park and its beaches, waterways, and hikes.

-For more new and special Sydney restaurants, head over here.
+For more special Sydney restaurants, head over here.

 Yes, adults are absolutely allowed to play on a date thanks to Western Sydney’s late-night Entertainment Park.
 Getting to know someone might become a whole lot easier by letting your guard down, having some fun, and even getting competitive.
 The Entertainment Park is home to Sydney’s largest indoor electric go-kart track, a giant bowling alley, a mind-blowing virtual reality arena, and a pretty full-on racing car simulator facility.
 If it’s your cup of tea for a date activity (each to their own), you can even get a trim at the in-house barber.
 We reckon it’s on the E-karting track where the most fun is to be had, especially since the electric cars can reach 85km/h.
 Be careful, the outcome of the race could make or break the date.

-Image credit: M Dworschak, Nikki To, Henrique Félix, Bar Sopra, Archie Rose, Getty, Crown Sydney, Entertainment Park
+Image credit: M Dworschak, Hijinx Hotel, Lilypad, Destination NSW, Destination NSW, Bar Sopra, Archie Rose, Getty, Arthur, Entertainment Park, GoBoat